MikeTam1021/friendly-101/docs/pipvirtualenv.rst

    See: https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Homebrew-and-Python.md

-pip is the community-favored package manager for Python software, and is the `successor <http://www.ianbicking.org/blog/2008/12/a-few-corrections-to-on-packaging.html>`_ to ``easy_install``.
-Homebrew `installs pip automatically <https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Homebrew-and-Python.md#setuptools-pip-etc>`_ for you.
+**pip** is the community-favored package manager for Python software, and is the `successor <http://www.ianbicking.org/blog/2008/12/a-few-corrections-to-on-packaging.html>`_ to `Easy Install <https://pythonhosted.org/setuptools/easy_install.html>`_, which suffered `several issues <http://www.b-list.org/weblog/2008/dec/14/packaging/>`_.
+Homebrew `installs pip automatically <https://github.com/Homebrew/homebrew/blob/master/share/doc/homebrew/Homebrew-and-Python.md>`_ for you.
 Sweet!

 It might seem strange to use a package manager to have downloaded, well, *another* package manager, but each tool has specific capabilities that take advantage of the language's unique strengths.
 To make one all-encompassing package manager for all platforms and all languages would be unwieldly at best.
 Think of it like using one web browser to download another preferred web browser.

 pip installs...what?
 --------------------

 `pip <https://pip.pypa.io/>`_ is a `recursive acronym <https://en.wikipedia.org/wiki/Recursive_acronym>`_ for "pip installs packages" and is, in and of itself, a Python package.
-If Homebrew didn't install pip automatically, we would have installed pip with the predecessor package manager ``easy_install``.
+If Homebrew didn't install pip automatically, we would have installed pip with Easy Install.
 Some common commands you'll run with pip:

 .. code-block:: bash